Photography (Plant problems)

 • Provide a variety of pictures.

-• Take close-up pictures of disease symptoms or other small features of a plant or mushroom.
+• Take close-up pictures of suspected disease symptoms or other small features on the plant.

-2. Make sure the lighting is right.
+2. Make sure the lighting is proper.
 This may mean trying different angles and locations.

-3. Make sure that the features of the plant, mushroom, or the plant disease are in full light, as shadows can obscure the specimen and what you want to be seen.
+3. Make sure that the features of the plant or the suspected plant disease are in full light, as shadows can obscure the specimen and what you want to see.

 4. Focus, focus, focus.

-• Make sure the specimen (plant, plant symptoms, or mushroom) is seen clearly.
+• Make sure the specimen (plant, plant symptoms) are seen clearly.

 • To focus a cell phone camera, often simply tapping the screen will adjust the focus automatically.